 Best For: Beers like American ales and lagers, Scottish ales, and Irish dry stouts.

-This common vessel is probably what first comes to mind when you think of beer drinking.
+These sturdy vessels are a staple in beer-drinking establishments worldwide.
 Evolved from the German beer stein, the glass mug serves a dual purpose:

-- Durability.
+• Durability.
 The thick glass and handled design make it easier to maintain a firm grip and safer to make loud, celebratory toasts.

-- Insulation.
+• Insulation.
 The handle on the mug allows the beer to stay colder, as the warmth from your hand doesn’t affect the beer’s temperature.

 3. Goblets or Chalices